-Lost compensation is a measure of economic damages in personal injury, medical malpractice, wrongful termination, failure to promote and other similar torts.
-Independent damages experts (usually economists or CPAs) are often employed to calculate lost compensation because of their unique background/skill set in addressing such economic losses.
-However, the desire to minimize costs means that these experts are often employed after settlement/mediation efforts have failed.
-This presents a difficult situation for counsel, who are negotiating and/or agreeing to a settlement without the benefit of the expert’s opinion regarding damages.
-As a result, plaintiffs may leave money on the table, defendants may overpay, or efforts may be wasted further pursuing an unrealistic expectation when a settlement offer was reasonable.
+Lost compensation is a common element of economic damages in personal injury, medical malpractice, wrongful termination, failure to promote and other similar torts.
+Economists or CPAs are generally engaged as independent damage experts to calculate lost compensation because of their unique skill set in addressing such losses.
+However, these experts are often employed only after settlement or other mediation efforts have failed.
+Without the insights such experts provide, counsel and clients are at a disadvantage during such discussions, whereby plaintiffs may leave money on the table, defendants may overpay, or efforts may be wasted further pursuing an unrealistic expectation when a settlement offer was reasonable.

 Conceptually, lost compensation is what Plaintiff should have earned had the alleged incident not occurred (aka “but-for” compensation) less actual compensation (aka “mitigation”).
-Although the concept may be relatively simple to describe, the data underlying the calculations varies significantly, as does the final result.
-The data underlying the calculations is a combination of (i) data specific to an individual Plaintiff and (ii) application of appropriate and credible statistics, all of which must be distilled into a proper methodology for damage computation.
+Although the concept may be relatively simple to describe, the data inputs underlying the calculations vary significantly, as does the final result.
+Critical components of the calculations include (i) information specific to Plaintiff, (ii) various third-party credible statistics and studies, and (iii) market conditions, all of which must be distilled into a proper methodology for damage computation.

 So why aren’t experts employed earlier to (i) provide counsel with the best information possible and (ii) demonstrate to the opposing party the defensibility of an offer?
 Many attorneys believe that a faster settlement without expending significant time or cost is the best approach.
 However, valuable guidance is available without substantial investment.
-An interactive settlement/mediation tool can provide counsel with the information necessary to provide meaningful advice to the client about appropriate damage amounts.
-Use of such a tool and the resulting conclusions can also assist with settlement/mediation discussions in general by demonstrating that amounts requested/offered are based on reasonable application of defined inputs, properly applied.
+An interactive settlement/mediation tool can (i) provide counsel with the information necessary to provide meaningful advice to the client about appropriate damage amounts, and (ii) assist with settlement/mediation discussions by demonstrating that damage amounts requested/offered are based on reasonable application of defined inputs, properly applied.

-The semi-automated model created by Fulcrum Inquiry calculates lost compensation (lost earnings and lost benefits) based on Plaintiff specific inputs including demographics and historical earnings, combined with government statistics, economic studies, and market conditions.
-Economic factors considered in the calculation include those generally accepted in lost earnings matters, such as:
+A proper and meaningful interactive model calculates lost compensation (lost earnings and lost benefits) based on Plaintiff specific inputs including demographics and historical earnings, combined with government statistics, economic studies, and market conditions.
+Economic factors considered include those generally accepted in lost earnings matters, such as:

 - Future earnings and earnings growth